JaineInvent/AFSRM-Robotic-Actuator/Electrical/Documentation.md

 ## 1/9/25
 -Finished dubugging the coil generator, which produced this PCB Stator:
 <img width="900" height="900" alt="coil1" src="https://github.com/user-attachments/assets/7511d6f1-92c1-4b4b-8364-f6b5b6d0a599" />

+Things learnt:
+net_names- a name or class that defines an electrical connection.
+If two coils are connected to the same netname, they share the same electrical connection. vias- pcb tunnels that allow for electrons to pass through multiple layers of the PCB.

 Issues with this PCB and the code:
 - Input vias too close to shaft hole